MiguelBel/MiguelBel.github.io/_posts/2016-01-17-catalonia-independence-is-a-balkanization-problem.md

 | -------- | ---------------------- | ---------- |
 | Counties with majority against Independence | 145.604,29 | 4.838.613 |
 | Counties with majority pro independent | 60.769,60 | 2.644.151 |

+As you can see there is not a consensus between the regions.
+The independence process is not strong enough for talking about a new country and even that the pro independent are ruling things as unilateral independence declaration can end up into a real balkanization of Catalonia.